PaulRosset/refined-gitlab-canal/README.md

 - `highlight-who-thumb` - Show who thumbups in the merge request dashboard.
 - `sort-WIP-state` - Sort the (Work in progress) state by letting them on the bottom.

+# Disable features

+We let you the possibility to disable feature, if it doesnt fit your specific need, to do that, simply click on the extension logo specify which features you want to unenable.

+Format in the textArea should be of the following form:

+`nameofthefeaturetodisable,nameofthefeaturetodisable,...`

+Feature name:

+- `displayUserWhoThumbMR`
+- `sortWipState`
+- `replaceMrUrl`

 # Contribute

 Feel free to create an issue with your idea!